nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    - `addproject cs2113`: Add a new project named cs2113 to the planner.
    - `listproject`: list out all projects in the list.
    - `exit`: Exits the project.
+- The data will be automatically saved after the program exited safely.

 ## Features